 - Can our culture successfully evolve to a state to allow for persistent change to meet competitive pressures?

-Strategic evaluations require a balance between committing inordinate resources to the comprehensive assessment of many different strategic initiatives and merely following knowledgeable ‘hunches’ that particular strategies are proper.
-Indeed, in practice, the experience of key employees is critical and should be weighted heavily, thereby reducing the evaluation activities.
+Strategic evaluations require a balance between committing excessive resources to the comprehensive assessment of many different strategic initiatives and merely following knowledgeable ‘hunches’ that particular strategies are proper.
+Indeed, in practice, key employees’ experience is critical and should be weighted heavily, thereby reducing the evaluation activities.
 In any event, Identifying the right answers requires a formal evaluation activity with the participation and collaboration of all key company executives and select stakeholders’ contributions.

-A global study by International Data Corporation (IDC) evaluated the “future readiness” of organizations in today’s digital business world.
+A global study by International Data Corporation (IDC) evaluated organizations’ “future readiness” in today’s digital business world.
 IDC defines a future-ready organization as possessing these two attributes:

 Based on IDC’s definition of future readiness in their study, 82% of organizations fall short — with only 18% of organizations worldwide considered “Future Creators,” the most future-ready.